microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

     ![teams-appium-inspector](./images/teams-appium-inspector.png)
     - You can do any action on the emulator, and if you press on the "Refresh" button in the browser, the left hand side of the Appium Inspector will reflect your app.
 In the **App Source** you will be able to see the IDs of the elements, so you can write relevant selectors in your tests.

-#### How to connect to Appium server
+#### Connecting to Appium server

-We will provide an example on how to achieve this using JavaScript.
-Similar approach can be followed for other languages.
+Below is how this can be accomplished with JavaScript.
+A similar approach can be followed for other languages.
 Assuming you are using [webdriverio](https://webdriver.io/) as the client, you would need to initialize the remote connection as follows:

 ```javascript